memgraph/rsmgclient/README.md

 cargo install rsmgclient
 ```

+NOTE: The default OpenSSL path is `C:\Program Files\OpenSSL-Win64\lib`, if you
+would like to change that please provide `OPENSSL_LIB_DIR` env variable.

 ### Building from Source

 To contribute into `rsmgclient` or just looking closely how it is made,